The College is observing Summer hours May 13-July 26. Click here for details.

 You may also want to add a backup authentication method, like an additional cell phone number, to help you access your account in case you forget or lose your device.

 Yes!
 In fact, we encourage you to download and use the Microsoft Authenticator app on your personal devices.
-Follow these steps:
+Click here and follow instructions to “Setup your MFA authentication methods and security questions”

 If you do not own a mobile phone or device, you can choose to authenticate through a home or work landline phone number.